aadvikmazumdar/OnTarget---Football-Analytics-Agentic-AI-System/README.md

 - Which teams consistently outperform their xG — and is it finishing quality or something about how they create chances?
 - When a team goes 1-0 up, does the opponent's xGA artificially inflate because they're chasing the game?
 - Does pressing intensity actually predict xG overperformance, or is it just correlated with good teams?
+- Are teams that spend most of a match trailing creating lower quality chances — or just more desperate ones?

-OnTarget is built to answer those questions — grounded in 224,000 shots, 8,982 matches, and 5 seasons of data across Europe's top 5 leagues.
+OnTarget is built to answer those questions.
 The AI layer makes all of it queryable in natural language.

 ---